 The advantages of this system are numerous, not the least of which is the modularity as well as the strength of housing these critical parts inside a rigid steel chassis rather than a polymer frame only.
 The result is a reliable and repeatable trigger, and I can say that the trigger on the Echelon is excellent.
-The critical components of the COG are machined from tool steel and highly polished, giving you a smooth and clean take up and crisp break.
+The critical components of the Central Operating Group are machined from tool steel and highly polished, giving you a smooth and clean take up and crisp break.

 Setting Your Sights